nus-cs2103-AY2324S1/ip/README.md

 ### Deleting data

 Deleting the `data.txt` file in the same directory as your `smolbrain.jar` file will delete all saved data.
-When app is reopened again, it will restart as new app.
+When app is reopened again, it will restart as a new app.

 <br><br>